 Yes!
 We offer an adult loss group in Spanish, and our Kids Who Care program welcomes Spanish-speaking and bilingual families.

 We have adult loss groups for Loss of a Child/Grandchild, Loss of a Partner/Spouse, Loss of a Parent, Sibling, or other Significant Loved One (Mixed Loss Group).
 We also offer specific groups for Loss to Suicide, Loss to Overdose, and Loss to a Crime.
 These groups provide space to process the trauma around the cause of death in addition to the grief of losing the loved one.

 Call us at 512-467-2600.
 We will talk with you about your loss, your current support system, and help you find the right group to start with.
 We will also talk through what to expect the first time you attend a group.

 Support groups at The Christi Center are open-ended.
 This means we trust you to decide how long and how often to attend.
 As a new member, we recommend that you come at least 3 times –it can take that long to find connection.
 And over time, if you stop attending, know that our doors are always open to you.
 The grief process has many ups and downs, and sometimes you just need to connect with your peers.

-We offer a teen group for youth ages 13-18. (link to teen info) While it’s possible that your teen might be able to handle adult conversations, the other adults might not feel as free to share.
+We offer a teen group for youth ages 13-18.
+(Teen Info) While it’s possible that your teen might be able to handle adult conversations, the other adults might not feel as free to share.
 Most importantly, we believe that the greatest benefit to peer support is connecting with others who share some similarities, like going to high school while grieving.